 Understanding How TBI Can Affect Your Vision

 Traumatic brain injury (TBI) victims often experience a wide range of physical and sensory effects, including visual disturbances, such as blurred or double vision.
 Some of these symptoms can require ongoing, costly medical care.
-Personal injury attorneys Elizabeth M. Quick and Matthew Quick at Quick Law Group, PLLC, in Bellevue, WA, have been representing victims of brain injuries in the community for over a decade.
+The personal injury attorneys at Quick Law Group, PLLC in Bellevue, WA, have been representing victims of brain injuries in the community for over a decade.
 Our legal team has an in-depth understanding of how TBIs affect your vision and work with specialists to fully calculate the effects on your quality of life.

 Vision Problems Following TBI